A summaryNEW TERM STARTS WEEK BEGINNING 15TH SEPTEMBER 2025

 WHERE IS IT?

-Nestled in the heart of ancient Sussex woodland, our 27 ache site offers children the chance to spend a full day immersed in nature, far from the hustle and bustle of everyday life.
+Nestled in the heart of Sussex, our ancient woodland site offers children the chance to spend a full day immersed in nature, far from the hustle and bustle of everyday life.

-Located in Staplecross, just outside Hastings, East Sussex, our site is easily accessible by bus, with drop-off parking available for convenience.
+Located in Battle, just outside Hastings, East Sussex, our site is easily accessible, with drop-off parking available for convenience.

 WHEN IS IT?